KohaILS/koha-manual-zh-cn/source/acquisitionspreferences.rst

 Description:

--  This preference controls whether or not you allow the uploading of invoice files via the acquisitions module.
+-  This preference controls whether or not you allow the :ref:`uploading of invoice files <attaching-files-to-invoices-label>` via the acquisitions module.

 .. _acqitemsetsubfieldswhenreceiptiscancelled-label: